CH. 10: SQUEEZING THE LEMMON

 On the drive home to Phoenix, the silence continued.
 Carlos was shocked, I was angry, and we were both just plain exhausted.
-When he finally dropped me off at my house, several packages of cookies, surreptitiously procured from a gas station stop on the way home.
+When he finally dropped me off at my house, he pulled out a small bag and handed it to me.
+Inside were several packages of cookies, surreptitiously procured from a gas station stop on the way home.

 “Here,” Carlos said.
 “These should hold you over until you actually get to the top.”

 It was the closest thing to an apology I had ever gotten from Carlos.
 I chuckled and gave him a hug.

 When I got inside my house, I collapsed on my bed and took a three-hour nap.
 Upon waking, I opened my laptop and typed a Facebook status update on the day’s events:

 Lemmon: The wind was below 40 degrees, above 50 mph, and I never, ever, ever want to ride my bike again.
 Ever.